Judith Arthy

-Judith Anne Arthy (born 12 November 1940 Brisbane, Australia) is an Australian actress, now retired, and writer.
+Judith Anne Arthy (born 12 November 1940) is an Australian retired actress, and writer.

+Career

 Judith Arthy began her theatrical career in a production of Arthur Miller's The Crucible with the Brisbane Repertory Theatre in July, 1957.
 From 1961 appearances in Sydney - initially in Alan Seymour's The One Day of the Year - and later in Melbourne, a successful run of The Fantasticks.
 Arthy appeared on Australian television from 1962 and made her cinematic debut in the 1966 Australian film They're a Weird Mob.

 Arthy began an extended stay in the UK in 1966, inaugurating a series of British television credits with a guest spot on The Baron.
 Subsequent credits included Randall and Hopkirk (Deceased); episode 1 of the Lord Peter Wimsey (TV series), (Clouds of Witness); Masterpiece Theatre; and Z-Cars.